McCarthy officially denies Schiff and Swalwell seats on House Intelligence Committee - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Annie Grayer, Melanie Zanona, Zachary Cohen Nicky Robertson contributed to this report.
+CNN’s Annie Grayer, Melanie Zanona, Zachary Cohen, Kit Maher, Veronica Stracqualursi and Nicky Robertson contributed to this report.